brady-lab-rockefeller/conkat_seq/README.md

 `--threads THREADS`  threads to be used (default 1)

-`--flag_edges` run monte carlo analysis to flag edges potenially affected by index swapping (default False)
+`--flag_edges` run monte carlo analysis to flag edges potentially affected by index swapping (default False)

 `--threads THREADS`  threads to be used (default 1)